American Mary: Plot

 Mary hires Billy and his enforcers to kidnap Grant and deliver him to her apartment, where she holds him hostage and uses him as "practice" material for her extreme surgeries.
 Using pictures of Grant for her portfolio, Mary goes into body modification surgery full-time.
 Word spreads quickly through dark web channels that "Bloody Mary" is a surgeon of great skill willing to perform any extreme surgery desired.

 Mary is later questioned about Grant's disappearance by police detective Dolor, explaining that her name was on a list Dr. Walsh gave him of women who might bear a grudge against Grant.
+While torturing Grant, Mary is discovered and attacked by a security guard, who attempts to free him, but Mary bludgeons him to death.
 Billy, who has become attached to Mary, kidnaps and beats Dr. Walsh on her behalf.
-While torturing Grant, Mary is discovered and attacked by a security guard, who attempts to free him, but Mary bludgeons him to death.
 Detective Dolor confronts Mary again, believing that she was a victim of one of the sex parties hosted by the two missing doctors and hoping to help her.

 Mary's grandmother passes away, causing her mental state to deteriorate further.
 She finds Billy receiving fellatio from one of the strippers at his club and jealously attacks the girl with surgical tools in the bathroom.
-Due to police interest in her, Mary starts to worry that the tape of her rape will be found.
+Due to police interest in her, Mary starts to worry that the tape of her rape, which was supposed to have been destroyed, will be found.

-Meanwhile, Ruby's husband, vengeful after seeing his newly modified wife, tortures Beatress to near death for Mary’s location before ambushing Mary at her house with a knife.
+Meanwhile, Ruby's husband, vengeful after seeing his newly modified wife, tortures Beatress to near death for Mary's location before ambushing Mary at her house with a knife.
+He manages to stab her before she kills him in self-defense.
 Mary attempts to suture her own wound shut but ultimately bleeds to death in her operating room, to be discovered by the police.